gigawhitlocks/emacs-configs/README.md

 ### TODO recover my libera.chat credentials and update the config to reference that server instead of Freenode

-<a id="orgd407b7c"></a>
+<a id="org7d12321"></a>

 ## Render this file for display on the web

-This defines a command that will export this file to Github flavored Markdown and copy that to README.md so that this file is always the one that appears on the GitHub repository landing page, but in the correct format and everything.
+This defines a command that will export this file to GitHub flavored Markdown and copy that to README.md so that this file is always the one that appears on the GitHub repository landing page, but in the correct format and everything.

 ```emacs-lisp
 (defun render-configfile-for-web ()